Impact of tidal environment on galaxy clustering in GAMA: Abstract

 \section{Abstract}

-We present constraints on models of the galaxy distribution in the cosmic web using a magnitude limited sample from the Galaxy and Mass Assembly (GAMA) survey.
+We constrain models of the galaxy distribution in the cosmic web using data from the Galaxy and Mass Assembly (GAMA) survey.
 We model the redshift-space behaviour of the 2-point correlation function (2pcf) and the recently proposed Voronoi volume function (VVF) -- which includes information beyond 2-point statistics.
-We extend the standard halo occupation distribution model by introducing extra satellite degrees of freedom, and also by including two assembly bias parameters, $\alpha_{\rm cen}$ and $\alpha_{\rm sat}$, which respectively correlate the occupation numbers of central and satellite galaxies with their host halo's tidal environment.
-We measure $\alpha_{\rm sat}=1.44^{+0.25}_{-0.43}$ and $\alpha_{\rm cen}=-0.79^{+0.29}_{-0.11}$ using a combination of 2pcf and VVF measurements.
-These represent a detection of assembly bias at the 3.3$\sigma$ (2.4$\sigma$) significance level for satellite (central) galaxies, a result that remains robust to possible anisotropies in the halo-centric distribution of satellites as well as technicalities of estimating the data covariance.
+We extend the standard halo model using extra satellite degrees of freedom and two assembly bias parameters, $\alpha_{\rm cen}$ and $\alpha_{\rm sat}$, which respectively correlate the occupation numbers of central and satellite galaxies with their host halo's tidal environment.
+We measure $\alpha_{\rm sat}=1.44^{+0.25}_{-0.43}$ and $\alpha_{\rm cen}=-0.79^{+0.29}_{-0.11}$ using a combination of 2pcf and VVF measurements, representing a detection of assembly bias at the 3.3$\sigma$ (2.4$\sigma$) significance level for satellite (central) galaxies.
+This result remains robust to possible anisotropies in the halo-centric distribution of satellites as well as technicalities of estimating the data covariance.
 We show that the growth rate ($f\sigma_8$) deduced using models with assembly bias is about 7\% (i.e. $1.5\sigma$) lower than if assembly bias is ignored.
-Projecting $f\sigma_8$ onto the $\Omega_m$-$\sigma_8$ plane, we find that the model constraints without assembly bias overlap with Planck expectations, but that allowing assembly bias introduces significant tension with Planck, preferring either a lower $\Omega_m$ or a lower $\sigma_8$.
-We also study the effect of assembly bias on the weak lensing signal.
-While the all-galaxy lensing signal is unaffected, both central and satellite sub-populations individually show significantly different signals in the presence of assembly bias.
-Overall, our results illustrate the importance of accurately modelling galaxy formation for cosmological inference from future surveys.
+When projected onto the $\Omega_m$-$\sigma_8$ plane, the model constraints without assembly bias overlap with Planck expectations, while allowing assembly bias introduces significant tension with Planck, preferring either a lower $\Omega_m$ or a lower $\sigma_8$.
+Finally, we find that the all-galaxy weak lensing signal is unaffected by assembly bias, but the central and satellite sub-populations individually show significantly different signals in the presence of assembly bias.
+Our results illustrate the importance of accurately modelling galaxy formation for cosmological inference from future surveys.